 • Wilbur J. Mole Rat, Jr. in NAKED MOLE RAT GETS DRESSED: THE ROCK EXPERIENCE

-• And an Ant (Character TBD) in THE GREAT ANT SLEEPOVER
+• Angelo/Anita in THE GREAT ANT SLEEPOVER

 Understudies for each production are Karastyn Bibb, Sarah Ann Burke, Hope Clayborne, Evan Ellicott, Arianna Hardaway, and Chris McKnight.